 Refresh the Exterior

-The outside is just as important - if not more important in some aspects - than the exterior in a restaurant renovation.
+The outside is just as important – if not more important in some cases – than the interior in a restaurant renovation.

-Similarly, if your venue appears tired from the outside, with faded paint colors or outdated signage, this could be a deterrent for customers.
-In today's day and age, consumers want food from places that look and feel fresh – something that catches the eye.
+Similarly, if your business appears tired from the outside, with faded paint colors or outdated signage, this could be a deterrent to customers.
+Today, customers want food from places that look and feel fresh – something that catches the eye.

 Timing is everything.
 Don't wait until your list of repairs is several pages long.
-Typically, restaurants require a facelift every 5 years to keep up with the times and continue attracting consumers.
+Typically, restaurants require a facelift every five years to keep up with the times and continue attracting customers.

-To prevent losing too much business, consider renovating during the "slow season" of your restaurant if you have one.
+To prevent losing too much business, consider renovating during the "slow season," if your restaurant has one.
 If your restaurant doesn't have a slow season, you can arrange to have a majority of the contracting work done at night, during non-business hours.
-This lessens your risk of offending customers with any renovations and keeps your operation running smoothly.
+This lowers your risk of turning customers off with any noise or messy renovations and keeps your operation running smoothly.

 Avoid Too Much Change

 Change can be a blessing and a curse in this industry.
-Making the right changes can result in an uptick of business, but too much change - so much so that your restaurant becomes unrecognizable - can be detrimental.
-Most often, repeat customers may continue to visit your location because of particular aspects.
-For example, maybe you're known for your burgers, or the festive bathroom decor.
-When committing to a big restaurant renovation, ensure that the elements that make your restaurant yours stay the same.
+Making the right changes can result in an uptick of business.
+But too much change – so much so that your restaurant becomes unrecognizable – can be detrimental.